shadesframework/synthetic/README.md

         }]
     },
     "storage" : {
-        "type" : // "json", "csv" (default), OR "db", [only csv is supported at the moment] "pointer" : // "filepath" (default "./") OR "jdbc url", "rows" : "<rows>" // default 10
+        "type" : // "json", "csv" (default), OR "db", [only csv and db are supported at the moment] "pointer" : // "filepath" (default "./") OR "jdbc url" (default "jdbc:h2:file:~/test"), "rows" : "<rows>" // default 10
     }
 }